Snow day regulation tips

 • Use consistent language when guiding children: “Finished?
 It goes in the Finished Box.”

-• Create a unique Finished Box when you need a child or youngster to “let go” of items (toys, fidgets, comforters etc.) to help them transition away from reliance on those items more smoothly.
+• Create a unique Finished Box when you need them to “let go” of items (toys, fidgets, comforters etc.) helping them transition away from reliance on those items more smoothly.

-• involve your child in choosing which box is for different toys or rooms of the house.
+• Involve them in choosing which box is for different toys or rooms of the house.

 • Colourful boxes or tubs will help them identify what goes where as well as making it more visually interesting.